gediminasnn/.copyfiles/README.md

 # .copyfiles

 This Bash script automates copying the contents of specific files and fixed files along with additional text to your clipboard.
-It's designed to be used with projects.

 ## Prerequisites